Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Introduction

 \section{Introduction}

-Humanoid robots, with their human-like morphology and versatile mobility\cite{gu2025humanoid}, have the potential to replace humans in performing various tasks in daily life\cite{tong2024advancements}, demonstrating significant potential in fields such as domestic service\cite{mende2019service}, industrial production\cite{malik2023intelligent}, and healthcare\cite{mukherjee2022humanoid}.
-Robust motion control of humanoid robots is the basis for achieving other complex tasks\cite{gu2024advancing}.
-In scenarios such as carrying objects\cite{fu2024humanplus} and performing high-precision operations\cite{gu2025humanoid}, robots must have the ability to move autonomously and maintain body balance in dynamic unknown terrain environments\cite{tang2024humanmimic}.
-Furthermore, robots need to adapt to external disturbances during interactions with the environment\cite{he2024learning}, such as unexpected collisions or slippage of feet, to prevent falls and ensure task safety\cite{zhang2024wococo}.
-However, the high Degrees of Freedom (DoF) and the complex kinematic coupling between the upper-body and lower-body make the development of flexible and stable locomotion control systems highly challenging\cite{wei2023learning}, limiting their broader deployment in real world applications\cite{chen2024learning}.

-Traditional model-based control methods are based on precise dynamic modeling and complex parameter tuning\cite{yamamoto2020survey}.
-However, these methods struggle to comprehensively capture the diversity and complexity of humanoid robot interactions with the environment\cite{radosavovic2024real}, leading to degraded control performance or even failure in complex terrain environments\cite{gu2025humanoid}.
-Recently, with the rapid development of simulation technology and computing power, Reinforcement Learning (RL)-based locomotion control has emerged as a promising alternative\cite{gu2024humanoid, radosavovic2024humanoid, zhuang2024humanoid}.
-By learning the optimal policy through interaction with the environment in simulation, the robot can autonomously adapt and optimize its motion behavior in complex environments\cite{long2024learning, chen2024learning}.
-The trained policy is then transferred from the simulation to the real robot to achieve flexible motion capabilities\cite{van2024revisiting, ji2024exbody2}.
-However, due to the discrepancies between the simulation environment and the real environment\cite{zhang2024whole}, including environmental variations\cite{fujimoto2024assessing}, sensor noise\cite{liang2022efficient}, and external disturbances\cite{peng2018sim}, neural controllers are likely to encounter domain distribution shifts\cite{fujimoto2024assessing}, leading to the sim-to-real transfer problem of motion policies\cite{moos2022robust}.
-Additionally, the inherent sensitivity of RL-based neural controllers to perturbations further exacerbates the instability of deploying these policies in real world applications\cite{kobayashi2022l2c2}.
+Humanoid robots, with their human-like morphology and versatile mobility~\cite{gu2025humanoid}, have the potential to replace humans performing various tasks in daily life~\cite{tong2024advancements}, demonstrating significant potential in fields such as domestic service~\cite{mende2019service}, industrial production~\cite{malik2023intelligent}, and healthcare~\cite{mukherjee2022humanoid}.
+Recent advances in Reinforcement Learning (RL)-based motion control enable robots to autonomously learn optimal policies through simulated environmental interactions, achieving complex motion skills~\cite{long2024learning, chen2024learning, van2024revisiting, ji2024exbody2,radosavovic2024humanoid}.
+However, due to the differences between the simulation environment and the real world~\cite{zhang2024whole}, including environmental variations~\cite{fujimoto2024assessing}, sensor noise~\cite{liang2022efficient}, and external disturbances~\cite{peng2018sim}, neural controllers encounter domain distribution shift~\cite{fujimoto2024assessing}, leading to the sim-to-real transfer problem of motion policies~\cite{moos2022robust}.
+In addition, the inherent sensitivity of RL-based neural controllers to perturbations~\cite{shi2025adversarial} and the lack of systematic robustness design~\cite{barbara2024robust} further exacerbate the instability of deploying these policies in real-world applications~\cite{kobayashi2022l2c2}, resulting in the inability of humanoid robots to complete long horizon motion tasks in complex environments.